Communication is the heart of most organizations.

 7. Loom (for screen recording).

 Want to talk to your employees directly without opening a conversation or writing a company newsletter?
-You can create, stream and/or host videos to get the job done.
+You can create, host, stream, and record videos to get the job done.

 Loom is a great choice here.